javiimo/javiimo.github.io/_posts/2024-09-03-on-backprop-implementation.md

 Finally, we want to get our ordering for computing the derivatives during the backward pass, but we said we had to start from the loss, so our actual ordering will be the **reverse of the topological sort** (that means from lower hierarchy to higher hierarchy or "*from more operations to less operations*").

-This idea of *from lower hierarchy to higher hierarchy* translates into visiting any output before visiting their operands, since the output always belongs to a lower hierarchy than the operands that produced it.
+>This idea of *from lower hierarchy to higher hierarchy* translates into visiting any output before visiting their operands, since the output always belongs to a lower hierarchy than the operands that produced it.
+{: .prompt-tip }

 The code implementation of this is inside the `.backward()` method of the Value class.
 Notice that the children are stored in a tuple, so they don't have a specific order but that is not a problem for the topological sort since all children have the same hierarchy level.
 Also, the method could be called from any node and we would be computing the derivatives wrt[^wrt] to that node but in practice this is only used wrt[^wrt] the loss.

 > Don't let the naming convention fool you! `.backward()` is a method of the Value class and `._backward` is an attribute of the Value class that can be called because it stores a function object.
-{: .prompt-tip }
+{: .prompt-info }

 > With the underscore (see the code above) we are setting the value of the derivate of the operands using the value of the derivative of the result.